GoIem/gold/site/content/service/service1.md

 +++
-title = "🍂🦃 October Thanksgiving Special! 🦃🍂"
+title = "Obesity is never benign - new study"
 +++

 In celebration of Thanksgiving and historic festivities, we are giving away live turkeys by post!